-Air New Zealand is a national partner with DOC for conservation.
+Air New Zealand has been a national partner with DOC for conservation since 2012.

 DOC and Air New Zealand recognise the critical role that the natural environment plays in the success of Aotearoa.
 Both acknowledge that our environment underpins our country’s cultural, social and economic prosperity and wellbeing.
 This is why we share a joint commitment to conservation leadership in New Zealand.